farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 + I changed the `dt` column to `date` type
 + Columns (`AverageTemperature`, `AverageTemperatureUncertainty`, `Latitude`, `Longitude`) converted to `integer` data type
 + I chose to limit data date access from year `2000` to available.
-+ Eliminated all the null-temperature values from the table.
++ Disposed of all the null-temperature values from the table.
-+ Kept temperature data only for USA.
++ Selected temperature data only for USA.